 Table 1

-Results of the linear model showing the quadratic effect of the average temperature (° C) between May 9th and July 2nd and the effect of altitude (m a.s.l.) and sex (M = males, F = females), on body mass (kg) of harvested 1.5-year-old Alpine chamois.
+Results of the linear model showing the quadratic effect of annual average temperature (° C) between May 9th and July 2nd (i.e. climatic window), harvest elevation (m a.s.l.), and sex (Males vs Females) on body mass (kg) of Alpine chamois harvested at 1.5 years of age.